voytech/tabulate/README.md

           }
     }
 ```
 DSL is built from functions taking lambda receivers - this makes it possible to configure builders in scope with some language support.
-E.g. using iteration as below:
+E.g. using loops as below:
 ```kotlin
     val additionalProducts = ...
     tabule {